Vegetarian Tamales de Rajas con Queso

-My favorite tamales are filled with roasted chiles and cheese.
-Whenever the “tamale lady” would stop by my old office, I’d get a dozen and eat half of them before lunch break even came around.
+My favorite tamales are filled with roasted chiles and cheese — tamales de rajas con queso.
+Whenever the “tamale lady” would stop by my old job, I’d buy a dozen and eat half of them before lunch break even came around.
 They were still hot because she carried them in a cooler, wrapped up in fat foil bundles.
 The hot hot hot salsa that she gave away in tiny baggies (I figured out that salsa recipe here) smeared on every one.
-Filled to bursting with soft cheese and roasted poblanos.
+Filled to bursting with soft cheese and roasted chiles.
 Oof.

 I’m sure that hers weren’t vegetarian tamales — I’m positive they were made with lard — but for this recipe, since it’s dedicated to my friend Adriene who is vegetarian, I’m using butter.
 Oil works, too, but butter adds more flavor.
 If you prefer to use lard, go right ahead!
 Let it soften on the counter before you whip it.
 I’m also using vegetable broth (I like this brand) but chicken broth works deliciously.